 Heavy Drinking and Nutrition

-The health of your skin is just as dependent on a supply of vitamins and minerals as any other part of your body.
-When you become dependent on alcohol though, your nutritional intake can suffer, placing you at risk of micronutrient deficiencies, which may arise due to a poor diet or altered uptake and metabolism of nutrients(8).
-For instance, if you neglect your diet and place less emphasis on fruit and vegetables, you are likely to miss out on vitamin C, which is important for collagen production, the protein that keeps your skin supple.
-Alcohol also interferes with the absorption of the fat soluble vitamins A and E, which both help to protect your skin from damage.
-Meanwhile, in alcoholism skin can also suffer, as metabolism of alcohol depletes levels of B vitamins that otherwise promote a healthy circulation to deliver additional nutrients to your skin.
+When you become dependent on alcohol, your nutritional intake can suffer, placing you at risk of micronutrient deficiencies.
+For example, if you neglect your diet and eat less fruits and vegetables, you may have a vitamin C deficiency.
+Vitamin C is important for collagen production, the protein that keeps your skin supple.
+Alcohol also interferes with the absorption of the fat-soluble vitamins A and E, which both help to protect your skin from damage.
+Drinking heavily can also negatively impact your skin because the metabolism of alcohol depletes levels of B vitamins that otherwise promote a healthy circulation to deliver additional nutrients to your skin.

-Alcohol and Bruising
+Physical Signs of Alcoholism: Alcohol and Bruising

 Alcohol and Skin Infections

-Another of the skin signs of alcoholism is that you are more prone to infections.
-Even just a single drink transiently reduces immune function, which can become a permanent feature when you drink regularly, placing you at risk of skin infections(10).
-Alcohol can directly impair your immune system, but can also do so indirectly if you develop deficiencies of vitamin C and zinc, both of which help to maintain the strength of your immunity.
-Another reason why skin infections occur more often is that your skin usually acts as a barrier to the entry of microbes, but when your skin becomes dry and breaks down, bacteria and fungi are able to enter the upper layers of your skin and take hold.
+Another impact that alcoholism has on the skin is that individuals who drink heavily are more prone to infections.
+Even just a single drink reduces immune function, which can become worse when you drink regularly, placing you at risk of skin infections.
+Alcohol can directly impair your immune system but can also do so indirectly if you develop deficiencies of vitamin C and zinc, both of which help to maintain a strong immune system.
+Another reason why skin infections occur more often is that your skin usually acts as a barrier to the entry of microbes, but when your skin becomes dry and breaks down, bacteria and fungi can enter the upper layers of your skin.

 Skin Cancer and Alcohol

-- 1 “Alcohol – data, trends and maps,” CDC, accessed September 14 2014
+“Alcohol – data, trends and maps,” CDC, accessed September 14 2014

-- 2 “Drinking until you’re red in the face,” University of Michigan, accessed September 14 2014
+“Drinking until you’re red in the face,” University of Michigan, accessed September 14 2014

-- 3 “Combating dry skin,” Saint Louis University, accessed September 14 2014
+“Combating dry skin,” Saint Louis University, accessed September 14 2014

-- 4 “Skin care,” Princeton University, accessed September 14 2014
+“Skin care,” Princeton University, accessed September 14 2014

-- 5 “Antioxidants and skin care – media hyper or wonder drug?”
+“Antioxidants and skin care – media hyper or wonder drug?”
 Vanderbilt University, accessed September 14 2014

-- 6 “Red wine named top alcohol trigger,” National Rosacea Society, accessed September 14 2014
+“Red wine named top alcohol trigger,” National Rosacea Society, accessed September 14 2014

-- 7 “How cigarettes and alcohol affect psoriasis,” National Psoriasis Foundation, accessed September 14 2014
+“How cigarettes and alcohol affect psoriasis,” National Psoriasis Foundation, accessed September 14 2014

-- 8 “Alcohol and nutrition,” National Institute on Alcohol Abuse and Alcoholism, accessed September 14 2014
+“Alcohol and nutrition,” National Institute on Alcohol Abuse and Alcoholism, accessed September 14 2014

-- 9 Ian Fraser & Mark Dean, “Extensive bruising secondary to vitamin C deficiency,” BMJ Case Reports, (2009):bcr08.2008.0750, accessed September 14 2014
+Ian Fraser & Mark Dean, “Extensive bruising secondary to vitamin C deficiency,” BMJ Case Reports, (2009):bcr08.2008.0750, accessed September 14 2014

-- 10 “Alcohol and your health after SCI,” University of Washington, accessed September 14 2014
+“Alcohol and your health after SCI,” University of Washington, accessed September 14 2014

-- 11 J Kubo et al, “Alcohol consumption and risk of melanoma and non-melanoma skin cancer in the Women’s Health Initiative,” Cancer Causes and Control, 25(2014):1, accessed September 14 2014
+J Kubo et al, “Alcohol consumption and risk of melanoma and non-melanoma skin cancer in the Women’s Health Initiative,” Cancer Causes and Control, 25(2014):1, accessed September 14 2014

-- 12 “Jaundice in the adult patient,” American Family Physician, accessed September 14 2014
+“Jaundice in the adult patient,” American Family Physician, accessed September 14 2014